peacey/split-vpn/README.md

     * Change `remote_addrs` variable to your desired PureVPN IKEv2 server.
     * Make sure the folders referenced in `updown` variable are the correct folders.
 Your configuration needs the updown variable to call the split-vpn script, or the VPN rules will not be installed.
     * Change the 4 instances of `purevpn0dXXXXXXXX` in the file to your own PureVPN username.
 Make sure to change all 4.
-    * Change `secret = "mypassword"` at the bottom of the file to your own password.
+    * Change `secret = "mysecret"` at the bottom of the file to your own password.
 The password is found in the PureVPN account page, this is not the same password that you use to login to PureVPN's web portal.

 6. Edit the `vpn.conf` file in this folder with your desired settings.
 See the explanation of each setting [below](#configuration-variables).
 Make sure to check: